prescottprue/fireadmin/README.md

 ## Getting Started

-Checkout the [hosted version available at fireadmin.io](http://fireadmin.io).
-After you become more familiar, feel free to run your own by pulling this source and proceeding to the [run your own section](#run-your-own).
+Since this is source code, a great place to start is checking the [hosted version of Fireadmin available at fireadmin.io](http://fireadmin.io).

 ### NPM Scripts